 If you need to evaluate something with a population greater than 30, use the Z distribution .

 Student t-test would be used to compare two population means using samples from each.
-See this example.

 Also used to test hypotheses about population means based on sample data.